How to Boost Your Portfolio with Top Computer and Technology Stocks Set to Beat Earnings

 In fact, when we combined a Zacks Rank #3 (Hold) or better and a positive Earnings ESP, stocks produced a positive surprise 70% of the time.
 Perhaps most importantly, using these parameters has helped produce 28.3% annual returns on average, according to our 10 year backtest.

 The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-Monolithic Power (MPWR) holds a #2 (Buy) at the moment and its Most Accurate Estimate comes in at $1.92 a share zero days away from its upcoming earnings release on February 10, 2022.
+Alphabet (GOOGL) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $27.25 a share one days away from its upcoming earnings release on February 1, 2022.

-By taking the percentage difference between the $1.92 Most Accurate Estimate and the $1.87 Zacks Consensus Estimate, Monolithic Power has an Earnings ESP of 2.83%.
-Investors should also know that MPWR is just one of a large group of stocks with positive ESPs.
+By taking the percentage difference between the $27.25 Most Accurate Estimate and the $26.69 Zacks Consensus Estimate, Alphabet has an Earnings ESP of 2.11%.
+Investors should also know that GOOGL is just one of a large group of stocks with positive ESPs.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported